 Encryption is a godsend security solution.
-With encryption in place, one can ensure that only recipient gets to read the message.
-In other words, this technology works like key and lock.
+With encryption in place, one can ensure that only the recipient gets to read the message.
+In other words, this technology works like a key and lock.
 Only those who have the key to the lock can open it.
 Here is how you can see whether an email is encrypted or not.

 - Start composing a message

 - In the Add recipient field, check for a lock icon on the right